-Clicking the Connection tab in the main console opens the Connection page, which displays connection parameters and options set by clients.
-On this page the User ID can be changed, the password set, Auto-Commit enabled, client connection status checked by time interval, single-user multiple connections detected, connection time-out value set, and the lock time-out value set.
+Clicking the Connection tab in the main console opens the Connection page.
+This page displays connection parameters and options set by clients.
+On this page, the User ID can be changed, the password set, Auto-Commit enabled, client connection status checked by time interval, single-user multiple connections detected, connection time-out value set, lock time-out value set, and net compression enabled.